openxla/community/rfcs/20230505-benchmarking-strategy.md

 time on an initial set of agreed-upon models (as listed under “Detailed Requirements”), which will also define the frameworks to support.
-Dashboards will update automatically at least once a week, ideally nightly, using the latest head or nightly release (whereas 3P compilers and frameworks may need to rely on official releases, depending on availability and release strategy).
+Dashboards will update automatically at least once a week, ideally nightly, using the latest head or nightly release (whereas third-party compilers and frameworks may need to rely on official releases, depending on availability and release strategy).

 Initial focus requirements are listed as **P0** below. **P1** requirements will